Doxuno

 CONFIDENTIALITY

 Each party agrees to hold in confidence all proprietary or confidential information disclosed by the other party in connection with this Agreement, and to use such information solely for the purposes contemplated herein.
-This obligation shall survive termination of this Agreement for a period of two (2) years.
-Neither party shall disclose the other party's confidential information to any third party without prior written consent.
+This obligation shall survive termination of this Agreement for a period of three (3) years.
+Neither party shall disclose the other party's confidential information to any third party without prior written consent, except where disclosure is required by applicable law, regulatory order, or valid court order, in which case the disclosing party shall provide reasonable prior notice to the other where lawful.

 6.